jayachandradora/System-Design-Technical-Components-JayaChandra/Database Scaling Strategies.md

 The main problem in the Master-master architecture is that each master needs to perform each and every 'write' and with latency between masters, it is extremely difficult to ensure consistency between masters.

-Pros: works seamlessly in GEO-redundant architecture when datacenters are located far from each other.
+**Pros**: works seamlessly in GEO-redundant architecture when datacenters are located far from each other.
 It can be used to protect the availability of a mission-critical database.
 Multimaster replication is useful for applications that require multiple points of access to database information.

-Cons: Masters writing at the same time could lead to conflicts.
+**Cons**: Masters writing at the same time could lead to conflicts.
 Ensuring data consistency is challenging because there is no longer a single source of truth.
 Data in remote disk array is never completely synchronized or up to date. you can’t be sure that backups made on each master node contain the same data.

 ### 2. External Cache